health

 Just keep in mind that it's a fine balance — because excessive sleep is a thing, too.
 So, don't go too crazy.

-Studies have found that those who sleep less than five to seven hours per night have a 12 per cent greater risk of early death, while those who sleep more than eight to nine hours per night could also decrease your lifespan by up to 38 per cent.
+Studies have found that those who sleep less than five to seven hours per night have a 12 per cent greater risk of early death, while those who sleep more than eight to nine hours per night could also decrease their lifespan by up to 38 per cent.

 Just make sure you're getting the right amount of sleep, and try to form a regular sleeping pattern, such as going to bed and waking up around the same time each day.